RavalAnkesh/Online-Exchange/README.md

 ## About

 Online-Exchange is a full-stack web application consisting of a **React** frontend and a **Node.js** backend.
-It provides users with functionalities to list, browse, and exchange items / services / currencies (customize based on your domain).
+It provides users with functionalities to list, browse, and exchange items / services .
 It emphasizes simplicity, responsiveness, and ease of use.

 ---